What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 • Network Professionally: Connect with other professionals in your field through industry events, online forums, or social media.
 These connections can offer advice, support, and potential job leads when you’re ready to make a move.

 • Pursue Personal Interests: Engage in activities and hobbies outside of work that bring you joy and fulfillment.
-Having a life outside of your job can provide a necessary escape and keep your spirits high.
+Living outside your job can provide a necessary escape and keep your spirits high.

 5. Develop Coping Mechanisms